jhalak1509/NetflixDataAnalysis/README.md

 2. The top 5 directors on this platform are:

 Raul Campos

 Jan Suter

 Jay Karas

 Marcus Raboy

 Jay Chapman

 ![Top5Directors](https://user-images.githubusercontent.com/114832299/226129904-8ff7fbf3-fb12-4e90-acc7-588234c116be.png)

-3. the top 5 actors on Netflix are:
+3. The top 5 actors on Netflix are:

 Anupam Kher

 Om Puri

 Shah Rukh Khan

 Takahira Sakurai

 Boman Irani

 4. There has been a decline in the production of the content for both movies and other shows since 2018.